Liberation of Rennes

-The liberation of Rennes, along with its surrounding settlements, took place on 4 August 1944 by the joint action of the French Forces of the Interior (FFI) and the 8th Infantry Division of the United States Army led by General Georges S. Patton, ending four years of capture of the city by the Nazi Germans as part of the liberation of Brittany.
+The liberation of Rennes, along with its surrounding settlements, took place on 4 August 1944 by the joint action of the French Forces of the Interior (FFI) and the 8th Infantry Division of the United States Army led by General Georges S. Patton, ending four years of occupation of the city by the Nazi Germans as part of the liberation of Brittany.

 Historical background

 The city has been captured since 18 June 1940 by German troops without resistance, after the France's defeat in the Battle of France.

 Rennes faced bombardment numerous times in June 1944 during the Battle of Normandy.
 On June 8, American Martin B-26 Marauder bombers were ordered to bomb the marshalling yard used by the 17th SS Panzergrenadier Division which was moving up to northern France to confront the Allied bridgehead in Normandy.
 In 9 June the Royal Air Force bombed strategic German targets.
 Three days later, US Air Force Boeing B-17 Flying Fortress, again, carried out several raids on the city, some of which were intercepted by Messerschmitt Bf 109 and others shot down by Flak guns of the German anti-aircraft defense force.

 After the success of Operation Cobra and the ensuing breakthrough at Avranches July 1944, the Allies' trampling on the Operation Overlord ends and the liberation of Brittany begins.